antononcube/RakuForPrediction-book/Articles/DSL-Bulgarian.md

 - Bulgarian and English are both [analytic languages](https://en.wikipedia.org/wiki/Analytic_language).

-- The English grammar structures of short (imperative or prescriptive) sentences resembles those of Bulgarian.
+- The English grammar structures of short (imperative or prescriptive) sentences resemble those of Bulgarian.

 It is relatively easy to "just" replace English tokens with Bulgarian tokens by direct translation.
 Further work is required, though, in order to handle Bulgarian word-suffixes related to gender and plurality.